pragma-once/utilizing-bert-for-traceability/README.md

-# TraceBERT improved
+# Utilizing BERT for requirement-to-code traceability link recovery

-Making the most out of BERT for requirements to code traceability using code augmentation and 3-stage training for issue-method data.
+Making the most out of BERT for requirements to code traceability using code augmentation, and 3-stage training for issue-method data.

 # Data Extraction